 - Our alternatives portfolio includes allocations to several managers that are either market neutral or where returns are not dependent on equity markets.
-We expect to increase this part of the portfolio in the coming months.

-In addition to the almost 30 different underlying managers in the portfolio, we continue to identify new managers that excite us.
+In addition to the 30 different underlying managers in the portfolio, we continue to identify new managers that excite us.
 While the level of turnover in underlying funds is not high, you should expect us to continue to gradually tweak the investments as markets change and opportunities come and go.

 If you found that helpful, here are some other things you might like.